augchan42/augchan42.github.io/_posts/2024-11-15-eliza-ai16z-contribution.md

   [AI, LLM, Embeddings, Python, Ollama, Claude-3-Haiku, Postgres, Open-Source]
 ---

+**Abstract:**
+This post details significant enhancements made to the ai16z Eliza AI project in November 2024.
+The contributions focused on developing local-first capabilities by integrating BGE-Small and Ollama embeddings, optimizing the language model by upgrading to Claude 3 Haiku for better price-performance, and improving backend stability with fixes to Postgres connectivity and transcription error handling.

+**Estimated reading time:** _2 minutes_

 In November 2024, as a top 20 contributor to the [ai16z Eliza project](https://github.com/augchan42/eliza), my work on the ai16z Eliza project involved a major update focused on enhancing its capabilities, particularly around local-first functionality and overall performance.

 The core of this update is captured in commit [`638eac6`](https://github.com/augchan42/eliza/commit/638eac67a83bd3346bb48ae5d5921857f44cf980), which introduced several key improvements: